to be clearer about your material – not all people who suffer with anxiety/

 will lead us to our doom unless we encounter it and pass beyond it with

 fundamental spiritual truth: our salvation depends on our renouncing the deep futile

-desire to commit sin that lurks in our hearts because of our fallen nature.
-If we
+desire to commit sin that lurks in our hearts unconsciously because of all the

-every moment, then we will be on the way of perfection, motivated by the holy desire to
+against it in every moment, then we will be on the way of perfection, motivated by the holy

 Your predicament is like someone who

 has received the gift of spiritually enlightened truth, and then, because the truth